Topics: Anything assigned to read on Part III of the syllabus, units 23-30.

 Was life better for people living in the subsistence-oriented or the market-oriented economy in the early 19th Century?
 Which system was better for democracy?

 To what extent was the relationship between slaves and masters governed by paternalism?
+(Consider evidence from all the relevant primary documents we read)

 Explore the similarities and differences between Lincoln and Douglas in the positions they took in their 1858 debates.
 What if anything made Lincoln the more attractive anti-slavery candidate?